shriyanksomvanshi/TensorFlowAnalysis/README.md

 - To compare a candidate and baseline model, adjust the config and provide both models to tfma.run_model_analysis.
 Visualization
 - Results can be visualized in a Jupyter notebook using included TFMA frontend components.

+# TensorFlow Model Analysis (TFMA) is a toolkit designed for assessing TensorFlow models.
+It offers the capability to evaluate models across vast data sets in a distributed fashion, employing the identical metrics set during training.
+Users can analyze these metrics across various data segments and display the results in Jupyter notebooks.

+### Installation

+The recommended way to install TFMA is using the [PyPI package](https://pypi.org/project/tensorflow-model-analysis/):